General Code of Behavior

 1. Colleges will take all reasonable steps to prevent unlawful retaliation against complainants and any other individuals participating in investigations under this procedure.

-2. If unlawful discrimination, harassment or retaliation is determined to have occurred, the college, through the appropriate officials, shall implement steps to prevent a recurrence and to correct the discriminatory effects on the complaining party and others as appropriate.
+2. If prohibited conduct is determined to have occurred following the investigation, the college, through the appropriate officials, shall implement steps to prevent a recurrence and to correct the discriminatory effects on the complaining party and others as appropriate.
 Steps may include, but are not limited to, mandating training or evaluation, disciplinary sanctions, policy implementation or reassignment of students or employees.

 4. Individuals who are responsible for conducting or reviewing investigations or proposing sanctions under this procedure should not also serve as reviewing officials or hearing officers in the appeal of sanctions arising from an investigation.

-5. Even in the absence of sufficient evidence to substantiate a finding that unlawful discrimination, harassment, or retaliation has occurred, colleges are expected to address any Inappropriate conduct and take all reasonable steps to prevent any future unlawful discrimination, harassment, or retaliation.
+5. Even in the absence of sufficient evidence to substantiate a finding that unlawful discrimination, unlawful harassment, sexual violence or retaliation has occurred, colleges are expected to address any inappropriate conduct and take all reasonable steps to prevent any future unlawful discrimination, harassment, sexual violence or retaliation.

 E. Reviews and Dispositions

-1. The parties may request a review of the investigative findings within 5 business days of receiving notice of the investigative results by submitting a written request to the president.
+1. Any of the parties to a compliant under this procedure may request a review of the investigative findings within 5 business days of receiving notice of the investigative results by submitting a written request to the president.

 2. The president shall review all investigations conducted under this procedure and ensure that the appropriate corrective actions have been implemented.

-3. Within 10 business days of receiving a request for a review of the investigative findings, the president will notify the parties in writing of his/her final determination.
+3. Within 10 business days of receiving a request for a review of the investigative findings, the president of the College will notify the parties in writing of his/her final determination, including any change in the result of the findings.
 The notice will inform the parties they have a right to appeal the determination to the Technical College System of Georgia's Legal Services Office by submitting a written request within 3 business days by regular mail or email to one of the following:

 Technical College System of Georgia